STATEMENT OF NEED

 i3 Health is accredited by the American Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-i3 Health designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+i3 Health designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit™.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.0 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.